 This is the perfect cabin rental for families or a close group of friends that don’t mind being close while sleeping.

-The kitchen is an open concept space with an L-shaped counter.
-It comes with a dishwasher, small stove, sink, and a refrigerator on the opposite wall.
+The kitchen is an open-concept space with an L-shaped counter.
+It comes with a dishwasher, a small stove, sink, and a refrigerator on the opposite wall.
 South Fork Cabin provides all the necessary dishes and tools to cook delicious meals from scratch.
 We highly suggest picking up your own groceries and spending some time cooking with your friends!

 Walking distance away from the kitchen is a small table that seats 4.
 It sits right next to a large window that overlooks the backyard and South Fork River, and it’s also within easy access to the sliding doors for the outside wrap-around porch.